Step 1: Take the LSAT, GRE, or JD-Next

 Elements of Your Application

-Applicants are required to take either the Law School Admission Test (LSAT) or the Graduate Record Exam (GRE).
+Applicants are required to take either the Law School Admission Test (LSAT), the Graduate Record Exam (GRE), or the JD-Next Exam.

 All applicants must participate in the Credential Assembly Service (CAS) provided by the Law School Admission Council (LSAC) regardless of which standardized test is being taken.
 Through this service, Suffolk Law will automatically receive reportable LSAT scores and will consider those results in its review process.

-Applicants who elect to take the GRE instead of the LSAT must instruct the Educational Testing Service (ETS) to send Suffolk Law all GRE test scores from the prior five-year period.
+Applicants who elect to take the GRE or the JD-Next exam instead of the LSAT must instruct the Educational Testing Service (ETS) or Aspen Publishing to send Suffolk Law all test scores from the prior five-year period.
 Suffolk Law's ETS code is: 4343.

-Applicants who take both the LSAT and GRE must report their LSAT score to Suffolk Law; they also have the option of submitted their GRE score as part of their application."
+Applicants who take both the LSAT and another exam must report their LSAT score to Suffolk Law; they also have the option of submitting their other exam scores as part of their application.

 If you answer yes to any of the character and fitness questions, you must provide additional explanation in an addendum to the personal statement.
 The addendum should provide a clear and concise explanation of the circumstances and charges or actions against the applicant, including court dates and outcomes.
 Vague or general explanations may delay review by the Admission Committee.

-Upload your personal statement (essay) as part of the LSAC.org application to Suffolk Law School.
+Upload your personal statement (essay) as part of the LSAC application to Suffolk Law School.

 What Goes into the Statement?

 The applicant personal statement should address your motivation and preparation for the study of law; illustrate your proficiency in written, professional communications; and highlight any circumstances that you believe are relevant to the evaluation of your credentials.
-The personal statement should be double-spaced and no more than two pages in length.
+The personal statement should be 2-3 pages in length, double-spaced, and in 12-point font.

 If you answer yes to any of the character and fitness questions, please explain in an addendum to the personal statement.
 The addendum should provide a clear and concise explanation of the circumstances and charges or actions against the applicant.